chris-dura/devigner-setup/README.md

 ...
 # follow additional instructions, like add `.nvm` and copy `nvm-exec`, etc...

+# Install the latest LTS release of NodeJS (recommended)
+$ nvm install --lts
-# Now, install the latest stable release of NodeJS
+# OR, install the latest stable release of NodeJS
 $ nvm install node
 # OR, install a specific version of NodeJS
 $ nvm install 0.10

+# Set every new shell to use the latest LTS version of node (recommended)
+$ nvm alias default lts/*
-# set every new shell to use the stable verison of node
+# OR, set every new shell to use the stable verison of node
 $ nvm alias default node

-# use a particular version of node for this shell
+# Use a particular version of node for this shell
 $ nvm use 0.10.26
 ```